League-of-Foundry-Developers/manifest-plus/.specification/sections/media.md

 #### Media Recommendations
 There is no guarantee how the media files will be used, but these are the recommended dimensions and known existing usages.

+#### Caption
+Every media type accepts an optional caption field that can be used to describe what the media shows.
+It is up to the consumer of the Manifest+ specification to determine how it is used.
+The caption could be used as an alt image tag or as an actual caption below the media type itself.

 ##### Cover
 Avoid putting large text on the cover image as it should showcase the package rather than the name of the package.